AmanuelT29/Investigating-Backdoor-Activity-Across-Infected-Hosts-Using-Splunk/README.md

 # Investigating Backdoor Activity Across Suspected Hosts Using Splunk

+## Platform and Tools Used
+- TryHackMe
+- Splunk
+- Virtual Machine

 ## Scenario Details
 A SOC Analyst has observed some anomalous behaviours in the logs of a few windows machines.
 It looks like the adversary has access to some of these machines and successfully created some backdoor.
 My task as a SOC Analyst is to examine the logs and identify the anomalies.
 All relevant logs are in the **index="main"**.